Good Time (film)

-Good Time is a 2017 American crime-thriller film directed by Josh and Benny Safdie and written by Josh Safdie and Ronald Bronstein.
-It stars Robert Pattinson as a small-time criminal who tries to free his developmentally-disabled brother, played by Benny Safdie, from police custody, while attempting to avoid his own arrest; Buddy Duress, Taliah Lennice Webster, Jennifer Jason Leigh, and Barkhad Abdi co-star.
-Electronic musician Oneohtrix Point Never wrote the film's score.
+Good Time is a 2017 American crime thriller film directed by Josh and Benny Safdie and written by Josh Safdie and Ronald Bronstein.
+It stars Robert Pattinson as a small-time criminal who tries to free his developmentally disabled brother, played by Benny Safdie, from police custody, while attempting to avoid his own arrest.
+Buddy Duress, Taliah Lennice Webster, Jennifer Jason Leigh, and Barkhad Abdi co-star.
+Electronic musician Oneohtrix Point Never composed the film's score.

-The film was selected to compete for the Palme d'Or in the main competition section of the 2017 Cannes Film Festival.
-It received critical acclaim for Pattinson's performance, the direction, the story, and the music.
+Good Time was selected to compete for the Palme d'Or in the main competition section of the 2017 Cannes Film Festival on May 25, 2017.
+The film was released in select theaters on August 11, 2017, before expanding wide on August 25.
+It received highly positive reviews from critics, with praise for Pattinson's performance, the direction, the story, and the music.

 Plot

-In New York City, Nick Nikas sits uncomfortably in a court-ordered therapy session while Peter, a psychiatrist, attempts to conduct tests to determine the extent of Nick's cognitive and social impairment and arrive at a diagnosis.
-Just as Peter is trying to get Nick to talk about a violent incident with his grandmother, Nick's brother, Connie, bursts in and forces Nick out of the room.
-The Nikas brothers rob a bank for $65,000 and get into a waiting Uber.
-A dye pack in the bag of money soon explodes, causing the driver to crash, and Connie and Nick flee on foot.
-After washing the dye from their clothes, they are stopped by the police, and Nick runs.
+In New York City, Nick Nikas struggles with a court-ordered therapy session in which Peter, a psychiatrist, attempts to determine the extent of his cognitive and social impairment, touching upon a violent incident with his grandmother.
+Nick's brother Connie pulls him out of the session.
+The brothers rob a bank, but a dye pack in the bag of money explodes, causing their getaway driver to crash, and Connie and Nick flee on foot.
+Although they manage to remove the dye from their clothes, a police officer finds them suspicious and attempts to question them, and Nick runs.
 He is arrested and sent to Rikers Island, while Connie escapes.

 That night, Connie attempts to secure a bail bond to get Nick out of jail.
-Most of the money from the robbery was destroyed by the dye, but he convinces his girlfriend, Corey, to pay the remaining $10,000 with her mother's credit card, only to discover her mother canceled the card.
-When Connie learns a fight with another inmate landed Nick in the hospital, he leaves Corey and goes to Elmhurst.
-Finding a room guarded by a police officer, he sneaks away with the patient, who is unconscious and bandaged, in a wheelchair.
-They get on an Acces-A-Ride bus, and Connie tricks Annie, one of the other riders, into letting them wait in her house until morning.
+Most of the money from the robbery was destroyed by the dye, but he convinces his girlfriend Corey to pay the remaining $10,000 with her mother's credit card, only to discover her mother has canceled it.
+When Connie learns a fight with another inmate has already put Nick in the hospital, he leaves Corey and goes there to free him.
+He finds an unconscious and bandaged patient guarded by a police officer, and sneaks him onto an Access-A-Ride bus.
+He tricks Annie, one of the other riders, into letting them wait in her house until morning.
 Connie watches TV with Crystal, Annie's 16-year-old granddaughter.
-When his old mug shot appears on the news, he kisses her as a distraction.
+When his mug shot appears on the news, he kisses her as a distraction.
 They are interrupted by the sounds of the patient regaining consciousness, and Connie discovers he did not break Nick out of the hospital, but rather a different criminal named Ray.